-NTW325 CREDITS: 3 PREREQUISITE(S): NTW103 AND NTW216

-A+ and Network+ Certification Preparation
+NTW325 CREDITS: 3 PREREQUISITE(S): NTW216 A+ and Network+ Certification Prepar ation 💖

 This course will lay out the material for the CompTIA A+ and Network + certification and help students to better prepare for the certification testing process.
+Students will be exposed to the core competencies required by CompTIA to achieve certification.
+Topics include virtualization, networking, troubleshooting, security, mobile devices, cloud computing, and operational procedures.